spring-cloud-services-samples/animal-rescue/README.md

 Accept the legal terms and privacy statements for the Enterprise tier.

+> Note: This step is necessary only if your subscription has never been used to create an Enterprise tier instance of Azure Spring Cloud.

 ```shell
     az provider register --namespace Microsoft.SaaS
     az term accept --publisher vmware-inc --product azure-spring-cloud-vmware-tanzu-2 --plan tanzu-asc-ent-mtr